atharva100/Eyewear-retail-company-Website/README.md

 # Eyewear-retail-company-Website
-Developing a responsive eyewear website.
+Developing a responsive eyewear website for a retail company.

+Uses Tailwind CSS

 Final output :